oliviahorjamo/number-recognizer/documentation/project_specification.md

 Forward propagation means the process of data flowing from the first layer to the last layer.
 In each layer, the value of each neuron is decided by the following procedure:

-1. Multiply the value of each neuron $j$ in the previous layer $l-1$ by the weight of the link between this neuron $i$ ($w_ij^l$).
-Calculate the sum of these.
+1. Multiply the value of each neuron $j$ in the previous layer $l-1$ by the weight of the link between this neuron $i$ ( $w_ij^l$ ) and neuron $j$ in the previous layer.
+Calculate the sum of these values for each neuron.
-2. Apply an activation function to the sum.
+2. Apply an activation function to each sum and you will get $ x_i^l $, the value of neuron $i$ in layer $l$.
 The activation function is used to 'squeeze' the value to the range [0,1].
+This
 3. Do the same procedure again in the next layer.

 **The time complexity of forward propagation:**